classicwowauctions/issues-and-features/README.md

-# classicwowauctions-board
+# Issue / Feature Tracking for classicwowauctions.com

-Issue and feature request tracking for classicwowauctions.com
+Submit a Github issue to this repository for any bugs encountered or feature requests.